2022 Webinar Series

 Areas of specific interest within HSG practice include the patient experience, HSG technique, Asherman’s syndrome, female genital tuberculosis, and choice of contrast medium.

-We’re super excited to bring you the first in our mini-series about Fertility and The Arts, and who better to kick this off that the queen of this very topic, the wonderful Jessica Hepburn.
-Our lovely Anya Sizer will be interviewing Jessica about her books, FertilityFest and her adventures.
+The first in our mini-series about Fertility and The Arts with the wonderful Jessica Hepburn.
+Our lovely Anya Sizer interviews Jessica about her books, FertilityFest and her adventures.

 Jessica went through 11 rounds of IVF, one of the only women to swim the channel and was due to be be climbing Everest pre covid!
 She’s the co-founder of the world’s first arts festival dedicated to fertility, infertility, the science of making babies and modern families.